AdobeDocs/workfront.en/help/classic/review-and-approve-work/manage-approvals/associate-approval-with-work.md

 ## Modify a global approval process for use on a specific object {#modify-a-global-approval-process-for-use-on-a-specific-object}

 Your Workfront administrator or group administrator creates global approval processes for you to use, as described in [Create an approval process for work items](../../administration-and-setup/customize-workfront/configure-approval-milestone-processes/create-approval-processes.md).

+Modifying a global approval process attached to an item is identical to modifying a single-use approval process.

-You can modify a global approval process to suit any specific needs of the project, task, or issue where you are associating it.
+You can modify a global approval process to suit any specific needs of the project, task, or issue that you associate with it.

 >[!IMPORTANT]
 >